saantiaguilera/feature-flags/README.md

 ### Consuming a provider

-Once you already have your providers and feature-flags.
+Once you have your providers and feature-flags.
 You can start using them anywhere.

 #### Sealed-class usage
 ```kotlin